 I recently found this recipe for Blueberry Crumble Muffins on Pinterest, or as I love to call it…”My Online Recipe Box”.
+These muffins are absolutely FANTASTIC!
+Pass the coffee!

 The recipe comes from Ashton, at “Something Swanky”, and I am grateful she shared her recipe with all of us.
 I made these delicious muffins a few days ago for breakfast for my husband and I, and am happy to report that they were delicious…and EASY…and did I mention delicious?